SFUStatgen/SFUStatgen.github.io/resources/computecan_filesquotas.md

 the file permissions of files that we'd like to share between groups.-->
 * The place to share files is `/project/def-mcneney/share`.
-* Use `cp` to copy directories and files to an approprioate sub-directory of the share space.
+* Use `cp` to copy directories and files to an appropriate sub-directory of the share space.
-* By default, the directories and files you copy to `/project/def-mcneney/share` will have group ownership `def-mcneney`, but to allow other users to read, write and execute the directories/files there are two more steps to take.
+* By default, the directories and files you copy to `/project/def-mcneney/share` will have group ownership `def-mcneney`, but to allow other users to read, write and execute them there are two more steps to take.
 * Suppose you copied the directory `TestDir` into `/project/def-mcneney/share`.
 Change to this directory and execute the following two commands
 ```
-setfacl -d -m g:sfu-statgen:rwx Testing
+setfacl -d -m g:sfu-statgen:rwx TestDir
 ```
 ```
-setfacl -R -m g:sfu-statgen:rwX Testing
+setfacl -R -m g:sfu-statgen:rwX TestDir
 ```

 (note the capital X in the second `setfacl` command).
+Other members of the `sfu-statgen` datasharing group can now work with `TestDir` and its contents as if they were their own.

 ## Unix groups